geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

-The other option to define a more advanced field type is to catch the element using and XSL template.
+The other option to define a more advanced field type is to catch the element using an XSL template.
 This approach is used for keywords in ISO19139 for example (see :code:`schemas/iso19139/src/main/plugin/iso19139/layout/layout-custom-fields-keywords.xsl`).

 .. _creating-custom-editor-fieldsWithFieldset:

 Grouping element from the standards
 -----------------------------------

 List of element to be displayed in a fieldset (ie. boxed element).
-Those elements usually contain children elements and define major section in the standard.
-For example, in ISO19139, identification and distribution are major section and should usually be displayed as a group of information.
+Those elements usually contain children elements and define major sections in the standard.
+For example, in ISO19139, identification and distribution are major sections and should usually be displayed as a group of information.

 .. code-block:: xml